-25. Russia
+27. Russia

 Status On 1 July 2021, the Bill was signed by the Russian President, became Law and was published.
 1. Foreign Internet company: A foreign entity operating on the Internet in Russia (foreign Internet company) is a legal entity that carries on any activities not prohibited in Russia and is the owner of an Internet site and/or a webpage and/or an information system and/or a computer program that are accessed daily by more than 500,000 Internet users located in the Russian Federation.
-2. Activities of foreign internet companies in Russia: Place on its information resource an online contact form for use by Russian citizens and organizations, the requirements for which are to be established by the federal executive body in charge of mass media, mass communication, information technology and communications (Roskomnadzor) Register an account on the official Internet site of Roskomnadzor and use it to communicate with Russian state authorities Open a branch or representative office or establish a Russian legal entity and ensure that the branch or representative office or the Russian legal entity operates in Russian in accordance with the following requirements: Scope Receiving and considering communications addressed by Russian citizens and organizations to the foreign Internet company, and complying with court orders anddecisions (demands) made by Russian state authorities in relation to the foreign company Representing the interests of the foreign Internet company in courts Taking measures in the territory of Russia to limit access to and/or remove information that is disseminated on the foreign company's information resource in breach of Russian law if such a requirement is laid down in Russian legislation on information, information technology and information protection 3.
-Types of measures to compel foreign Internet companies to comply with Russian law - violations of the law may result in: Prohibition on the distribution of advertising for an Internet resource and on the resource itself Prohibition on the making of payments to the company Prohibition on the collection and cross-border transfer of personal data Partial or full restriction of access to a resource Thresholds N/A Exclusions N/A Effective date 1 July 2021 EY Global Tax Alerts Russia: Law on activities of foreign Internet companies in Russia signed by the President (ey.com) EY contact Alexey Markov Ernst & Young Russia alexey.markov@ru.ey.com
+2. Activities of foreign internet companies in Russia: Place on its information resource an online contact form for use by Russian citizens and organizations, the requirements for which are to be established by the federal executive body in charge of mass media, mass communication, information technology and communications (Roskomnadzor) Register an account on the official Internet site of Roskomnadzor and use it to communicate with Russian state authorities Open a branch or representative office or establish a Russian legal entity and ensure that the branch or representative office or the Russian legal entity operates in Russian in accordance with the following requirements: Scope Receiving and considering communications addressed by Russian citizens and organizations to the foreign Internet company, and complying with court orders and decisions made by Russian state authorities in relation to the foreign company Representing the interests of the foreign Internet company in courts Taking measures in the territory of Russia to limit access to and/or remove information that is disseminated on the foreign company's information resource in breach of Russian law if such a requirement is laid down in Russian legislation on information, information technology and information protection 3.
+Types of measures to compel foreign Internet companies to comply with Russian law - violations of the law may result in: Prohibition on the distribution of advertising for an Internet resource and on the resource itself Prohibition on the making of payments to the company Prohibition on the collection and cross-border transfer of personal data Partial or full restriction of access to a resource Thresholds N/A Exclusions N/A Effective date 1 July 2021 EY Global Tax Alerts Russia: Law on activities of foreign Internet companies in Russia signed by the President (ey.com) EY contact

-26. Slovenia
+28. Slovenia

-Status ble Ministry to check on the DST developments.
+Status In June 2020, EY Slovenia contacted the responsible Ministry to check on the DST developments.
 The Ministry confirmed that the project is on hold and that no drafts are being prepared.
-For this year, the project regarding DST is on hold.
-Consequently, the draft legislation has not been prepared, despite the plans that the draft Act eration by 1 April 2020.
+Due to the change of Government in Slovenia earlier this year, the project regarding DST is on hold.
+Consequently, the draft legislation has not been prepared, despite the plans that the draft Act would be sent to the National Assembly for consideration by 1 April 2020.

 Scope Not yet specified

 Rate Not yet specified

 Thresholds Not yet specified

 Exclusions Not yet specified

 Effective date Not yet specified

 EY contact Matej Kovacic Ernst & Young Svetovanje, d.o.o Business Tax Advisory Partner matej.kovacic@si.ey.com Anka Pogačnik Ernst & Young Svetovanje, d.o.o Indirect Tax Manager anka.pogacnik@si.ey.com

-27. Spain
+29. Spain